 - Lawful Neutral - Nexari (Admin of Order) is theoretically this; in practice he's often more like Lawful Good.

 - Magic A Is Magic A - The rules are entirely internally consistent, at least ignoring updates.
 Not that everything makes sense, mind you...
 Though most things actually kind-of do.

-- Magical Underpinnings of Reality - Another philosophy contributing to The Dev Team Thinks of Everything.
+- Magical Underpinnings of Reality - Another philosophy contributing to Developers' Foresight.
 Gravity is actually a spell.
 That could (theoretically) be broken.
 So are volcanoes.
 So are the stars.
 So is the new-player-protection-spell.

 - My Species Doth Protest Too Much - Any player can do this.
 Want to play a Lawful Good Dragon?
 Go ahead!
 Want to play a killer Unicorn?
 Go ahead!
 There's a reason "Emergent Gameplay" is referenced in the title.

 - Neutral Evil - The Admin of Magic, though... again, "Emergent".

 - Neutral Good - The Admin of Good, of course.